KehinaleK/Real-Time-Writing-Analysis/README.md

 ## 2 - Data extraction <a name="extraction"></a>

-The `retrieval.py` script (STILL IN CONSTRUCTION) aims to retrieve the data from each idfx file to create a resulting csv file containing all the informations needed to recontruct the texts.
+The `retrieval.py` script aims to retrieve the data from each idfx file to create a resulting csv file containing all the informations needed to recontruct the texts.
 This csv file would also allow for a new level of division based on bursts.

 This script aims to handle as many cases as possible, some of them requiring different processing.
 For instance, diacritics, tabulations or replacements required multiple conditions to avoid as many problems as possible during the reconstruction.